astronomer/astro-docs/ac/next/install-vm.md

     WantedBy=multi-user.target
     ```

-3. Edit `/etc/default/astronomer-core` to contain these environment variables and values:

-    ```sh
-    AIRFLOW_HOME=/usr/local/airflow/
-    AIRFLOW__CORE__LOAD_EXAMPLES=False
-    PATH=$PATH:/home/astro/airflow-venv/bin
-    ```

-    When you run Airflow for the first time, a file called `airflow.cfg` will be generated in your `AIRFLOW_HOME` directory.
-If you want to configure environment variables that apply to all of your machines, we recommend specifying them in that `airflow.cfg` file.
-For more information, read the Apache Airflow documentation on [Setting Configuration Options](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html).

 ### F. Configure Airflow for Database Access

-To connect your Airflow environment to the metadata DB you created in Step 1, add the following environment variables to your `/etc/default/astronomer-core` file:
+To connect your Airflow environment to the metadata DB you created in Step 1, add the following environment variables to your `astronomer-core` file:

 - For Local Executor: